raeginez/railsproject/README.md

 - A Description
 - A Price
 - An Image
-- Users are also able to edit and delete their listings.
+- Users are able to edit and delete their own listings.

 It also allows a user to purchase other user's shoes.
 You can find shoes by one of the following categories:
 - Boots